 The safety level of the Norwegian Railways shows a stable and slightly positive trend.
-The main challenges are risks related to level crossings and risk related to signalling failures with a potential of train - train collisions.
-Both these aspects have high focus from the inspectorate.
+The main challenges are risks related to level crossings and risk related to signalling failures and signal passed at danger with a potential of train - train collisions.
+In 2007 collision whit object (tree, rock, mudslides and avalanche) have shown and decreasing trend.
+Due to the high risk potential of these events the inspectorate has a high focus on this type of incidents.